Core Idea

 Four Concentric Rings - Levels of Engagement and Confidence:

-• Trial → Adopt or Hold: As architect gains experience, make explicit decision
+• Trial → Adopt or Hold: Make an explicit decision as experience accumulates

-• Assess → Trial: When architect commits time to hands-on exploration
+• Assess → Trial: When committing time to hands-on exploration

 • Adopt → Hold: As better alternatives emerge or technology becomes obsolete

-1. Clarity on investment: Provides clear guidance on where to invest limited learning time
+1. Clarity on investment: Clear guidance on where to invest limited learning time

-2. Decision history: Creates documented history of technology decisions and rationale
+2. Decision history: Documented history of technology decisions and rationale

-3. Communication tool: Offers framework for explaining architectural preferences to teams and stakeholders
+3. Communication tool: Framework for explaining architectural preferences to teams and stakeholders

 Why This Matters

-Without a structured approach to managing technology knowledge, architects risk making decisions based on outdated assumptions or getting overwhelmed by the constant stream of new tools and frameworks.
+Without a structured approach, architects risk decisions based on outdated assumptions or getting overwhelmed by the constant stream of new frameworks.
 The personal radar transforms continuous learning from reactive browsing into strategic development.
 It prevents both technology stagnation (staying with Hold technologies too long) and resume-driven development (adopting technologies without proper assessment).
 Most importantly, it creates accountability—architects must justify why technologies belong in each ring, leading to more thoughtful evaluation and clearer communication of architectural preferences.

 Sources